bruce/spex/README.markdown

 The list of assertions is very short at this point.

-To add an assertion, create a class that inherits from `Stringup::Assertion` and implements all the neccessary methods.
-See `Stringup::Assertion` and the currently defined assertions for examples.
+To add an assertion, create a class that inherits from `Spex::Assertion` and implements all the neccessary methods.
+See `Spex::Assertion` and the currently defined assertions for examples.

-Note: If you put your assertions in `~/.stringup/assertions/*.rb`, they'll automatically be loaded.
+Note: If you put your assertions in `~/.spex/assertions/*.rb`, they'll automatically be loaded.
 If you create any interesting assertions, make sure you let me know!